For free and impartial money advice and guidance, visit MoneyHelper.

 • Show you how to stop PRA Group from chasing you.

-Why Have I Received a Debt Letter from PRA Group?
+Why Have You Received a Debt Letter from PRA Group?

-If PRA Group debt collection sent you a letter, which is the primary way they track people down, they have probably bought a debt in your name and you now owe them money.
+If PRA Group debt collection sent you a letter, they have probably bought a debt in your name, and you now owe them money.

 There is a chance that they have sent the letter to the wrong person because the real debtor used to live in your home or through an admin mistake.